Online Graduate Certificate in Mental Health in Education | Saint Mary’s University of Minnesota Skip to Main Content

 • Duolingo with a minimum score of 100.

-• An official transcript(s) issued to Saint Mary’s University of Minnesota from the institution posting the applicant’s completed bachelor degree and other relevant transcripts documenting program prerequisites and potential transfer credits.
-(An official transcript is one that is sent to the university by the credit-granting institution.
+2. An official transcript(s) issued to Saint Mary’s University of Minnesota from the institution posting the applicant’s completed bachelor’s, master’s degrees and other relevant transcripts documenting program prerequisites and potential transfer credits.
+(An official transcript is one that is sent to the university by the credit-granting institution.)

 • personal information the applicant wishes to share.

-• Two letters of recommendation that verify professional and/or volunteer experience and academic ability.
+4. Three letters of recommendation that verify professional and/or volunteer experience and academic ability.
+The recommendations must come directly from the recommender.

 • You can expect to be notified about your acceptance approximately two weeks following your application completion date.